datatrail-jhu/07_dataviz/manuscript/10_dataviz_project.md

 Now that you have a handle on the data, let's start to generate some exploratory plots!

 #### Visualize the Data

 To visualize the data, we'll first guide you through a few code chunks that have partial code.
-After walking through these code chunks, you'll be prompted
+After walking through these code chunks, you'll be prompted to write code to generate your own exploratory plot!

 ##### Bar Chart: `pet-barchart`

-Move on to the code chunk `visualize-pets`.
+Start in the code chunk `visualize-pets`.

 Here you will see comments with partial code underneath of them.
 For example, the first plot you'll want to generate will be using the comment  from the partial code: